davidebianchi03/codebox/README.md

 </div>

-**Codebox** is a service that allows developers to create remote workspaces based on docker containers.
-Codebox workspaces are based on [Devcontainers specification](https://containers.dev/).
+**Codebox** is a service that allows developers to create remote workspaces.
+The structure of Codebox workspaces can be defined using standard spefications such as docker-compose, devcontainer, etc...

 ## Quickstart